 By educating recruitment teams, committing to an ongoing review of processes, and actively working to add inclusivity at every level, recruiters can overcome this challenge.
 Rethink existing hiring processes – diverse interview panels will help recruiters hold each other accountable.
 Data-based reporting can help keep recruiters on track to their diversity goals.

 This pushes into the brand image as well.
 Companies that posted about diversity in June saw a 24% increase in candidate engagement.
 People are selectively seeking out companies that are outspoken about empathy, inclusion, and diversity.
+Next one of the recruitment challenges is volatile market.

 In the recruitment space, there’s always discussion about whether it’s an employer’s market or a candidate’s market.
 While most assume that the current recession means that it’s an employer’s market, leaning back on this mindset will cause recruiters to miss out on key talent that will bring in and boost revenue.